nghiant3223/nghiant3223.github.io/_posts/2025-06-03-memory_allocation_in_go.md

 ## Introduction

+Memory allocation is at the heart of every programming language runtime, and Go is no exception.
+Efficient allocation and management of memory directly affect the performance, scalability, and responsiveness of Go applications.
+While Go abstracts away most of the complexity through its simple APIs (`new(T)`, `&T{}` and `make`), understanding what happens under the hood gives us valuable insight into how the runtime achieves efficiency, and where potential bottlenecks may arise.

+In this post, we’ll explore Go’s memory allocator in depth.
+We’ll look at its core components, how they interact to serve allocations of different sizes, and how stacks are managed alongside heap objects.
+Along the way, we’ll examine some case studies to understand the practical implications of Go’s memory allocation strategies.
+By the end, you should have a clearer picture of how Go abstracts memory management while offers high performance.

 Before diving into how Go allocates memory, it's essential to understand some fundamental concepts about how memory works in a typical operating system.
-I suggest you read though the [Fundamental of Virtual Memory]() section first.
+I suggest you read the [Fundamental of Virtual Memory](https://nghiant3223.github.io/2025/05/29/fundamental_of_virtual_memory.html) post first.
-If you are already familiar with those concepts, skip that section and jump directly to the next section.
+If you are already familiar with those concepts, just skip that post.
+Now, let's dive into Go's view of virtual memory.

 ## Go's View of Virtual Memory

-As a Go process is simply a user-space application, it follows the standard virtual memory layout described in the previous section.
+As a Go process is simply a user-space application, it follows the standard virtual memory layout described in the fundamental [post](https://nghiant3223.github.io/2025/05/29/fundamental_of_virtual_memory.html).
 Specifically, the *Stack* segment of the process is the [`g0`](https://github.com/golang/go/blob/go1.24.0/src/runtime/runtime2.go#L529-L529) stack (aka. system stack) associated with the main thread [`m0`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L117-L117) of the Go runtime.
 Initialized (i.e. having non-zero value) global variables are stored in the *Data* segment, while uninitialized ones reside in the *BSS* segment.

-The traditional *Heap* segment, which is located under the program break, is not utilized by the Go runtime to allocate heap objects.
+The traditional *Heap* segment, which is located under the [program break](https://nghiant3223.github.io/2025/05/29/fundamental_of_virtual_memory.html#heap-allocation), is not utilized by the Go runtime to allocate heap objects.
 Instead, Go runtime relies heavily on [memory-mapped segments](https://nghiant3223.github.io/2025/05/29/fundamental_of_virtual_memory.html#memory-mapping) for allocating memory for heap objects and goroutine stacks.
 From now on, I'll refer to that memory-mapped segments Go uses for dynamic allocation as the *heap*, which not to be confused with the traditional process heap under the program break.